Valentine's Day Chinese

 Best valentine References website.

-People celebrate the romantic legend of two lovers, zhinü and niulang, who were the weaver girl and the cowherd Web chinese valentine’s day (七夕节 qīxìjié) is celebrated on the 7th day of the 7th month of the chinese lunar calendar.
-Web a celebration of romantic love, the festival is often described as the traditional chinese equivalent of valentine's day.
+Web chinese valentine’s day (七夕节 qīxìjié) is celebrated on the 7th day of the 7th month of the chinese lunar calendar.
+Web qi qiao jie, or the seventh eve, is often referred to as chinese valentine's day.
+The festival is derived from chinese mythology:

 Falling On The 7Th Day Of The 7Th Lunar Month, The Qixi Festival, Or Double Seventh.